cdalessio/responsiveTables/README.md

 * Creates a drop-down out of first row cells (ideally, your thead th's), allowing a user to change which columns display.
 * Works with or without a TH per row.
 * Mouse click/drag "swipe"
+* Sizes to initial viewport.
+* End-of-range highlighting when click/dragging

 This is very much still in-progress.